Blue Hawaii: Plot

 Having been released from the Army, Chadwick "Chad" Gates is eager to return to Hawaii with his surfboard, his native Hawaiian beach friends, and his mixed-race girlfriend Maile Duval.
 His mother, Sarah Lee, wants him to follow in his father's footsteps and take over management at the Great Southern Hawaiian Fruit Company, the family business, but Chad is reluctant and goes to work as a tour guide at his girlfriend's agency.
 His slightly scatter-brained boss is Mr. Chapman.

 The first clients Chad has are an attractive school teacher, Abigail Prentice, and four teenage female students.
-One of the students, 17-year-old Ellie Corbett, is portrayed as a self-centered young woman who doesn't get along with the other three in her group, but still becomes smitten with Chad.
-Chad's girlfriend, Maile, becomes jealous of the teacher who is quite fond of Chad.
-After Ellie's flirtatious ways with another tourist cause a wild fight to erupt in a restaurant, Chad is fired from his position as tour guide by Mr. Chapman.
+One of the students, 17-year-old Ellie Corbett, seems self-centered and doesn't get along with the other three, but she becomes smitten with Chad.
+Chad's girlfriend, Maile, becomes jealous of Abigail, who is quite fond of Chad.
+After Ellie's flirtatious ways with another tourist cause a wild fight to erupt in a restaurant, Mr. Chapman fires Chad.
 Maile quits her job in protest.
-Maile and Chad independently continue providing tourist activities to Abigail and the four youths, including Hawaiian-themed cookouts with live native music, parties, boating, horseback riding on Kauai, and a visit to a pineapple plantation.
+Maile and Chad independently continue guiding Abigail and the four youths, taking them to Kaua'i.

-One night Ellie attempts to seduce Chad in his hotel room, but he refuses her advances, at the same moment that Maile pays a surprise visit to the hotel.
-Ellie despondently flees in a stolen jeep with the intent to commit suicide.
-Before Ellie can drown herself, Chad pulls her out from the shore and first attempts to speak to her but then decides to punish Ellie by forcing her in a spanking.
-In the following scene the girls, including Ellie, are having breakfast.
-Ellie is now pleasant, friendly and well mannered, and jokes about the "spanking" the previous night.
-Meanwhile, Abigail has found romance with Jack Kelman, a long-time business partner in Chad's father's pineapple company.
+One night Ellie attempts to seduce Chad in his hotel room, but he refuses her advances; at the same moment, Maile pays a surprise visit to the hotel.
+Ellie despondently flees in a stolen jeep, intending to drown herself in the ocean.
+Before she can, Chad pulls her out, attempts to speak to her, but then decides to punish her with a spanking.
+In the next scene, the girls, including Ellie, are having breakfast.
+Ellie is now pleasant, friendly and well-mannered, and jokes about the spanking.
+Meanwhile, Abigail has found romance with Jack Kelman, a longtime business partner of Chad's father.
 With Jack's help, Chad and his father resolve their differences about Chad's future.

-Chad and Maile form their own tourism business—Gates of Hawaii—and begin arrangements to provide tourist services for his father's large network of fruit salesmen in the continental United States and Canada.
-The film ends with Chad and Maile's lavish outdoor Hawaii wedding ceremony.
+Chad and Maile form their own tourism business—Gates of Hawaii—and begin arrangements to provide tourist services for his father's large network of fruit salesmen in the U.S. and Canada.
+The film ends with Chad's and Maile's lavish outdoor wedding.